Home / FAQ

 Inspection fees are typically based on the size and age of the home as well as other factors.
 The average home is about 2300 square feet and between 20 and 30 years old.

 The Integra Inspection Services Fees Page has some additional information.
+Contact us for the inspection fee.

 What's the biggest reason to make your offer contingent on a professional home inspection?